fatmaf/panda_arm_rosmondemo/README.md

 * In another terminal run `ros2 launch moveit_servo servo_example.launch.py`
 * In another terminal run `ros2 service call /servo_node/start_servo std_srvs/srv/Trigger {}` (this starts the joystick control)

+* In another terminal navigate to the ROSMonitoring folder go to the oracle, go to LamaConvOracle and then type in `./oracle.py --property joint_pos_lim --tense future --port 8080`
+* In another terminal run `ros2 launch monitor monitor.launch`